Canada's Middle East engagement strategy

 The crises in the region have contributed to a collapse in economic activity, macroeconomic instability, and a dramatic increase in unemployment.
 Our development assistance is responding by fostering entrepreneurship, skills development and job generation, particularly for women and youth.

-In Jordan, Canadian development assistance focuses on promoting female participation in the labour force (for example, through improving policies and day-care services in the private sector) and growing the country’s renewable energy sector.
+In Jordan, Canadian development assistance focuses on promoting female participation in the labour force (for example, through improving policies and daycare services in the private sector) and growing the country’s renewable energy sector.
 In Iraq, projects aim to identify legal barriers and constraints affecting women’s ability to work.
-In Syria, Canada contributes to programming that helps female-headed households promote self-reliance and autonomy.
+In Syria, Canada helps to build the resilience of small-scale livelihood opportunities and supporting participation in local economies.

 Through the Peace and Stabilization Operations Program (PSOPs), Canada seeks to enhance stability, address drivers of conflict and promote accountability for international crimes.